ChaeOkay/P3_Research_JQuery_AJAX/readme.md

 ##Terminology

--Unobstrusive JS: Instead of writing inline JS, the Rails convention is to separate concerns and separate JS out from HTML.
+-  Unobstrusive JS: Instead of writing inline JS, the Rails convention is to separate concerns and separate JS out from HTML.

 ##Links
 -  On the Index view, added remote to link